chardorn/Group_Formation/README.md

 # Group_Formation
-This program allows you to sort individuals into intentionally diverse groups based on certain traits
+This program allows you to sort individuals into intentionally diverse groups based on certain traits.

+As input, it takes an excel spreadsheet preformatted as specified below.
+As output, it produces another excel, titled Sorted_Output with groups.
+The parameters (and defaults) are the name of the excel (exampleList.xlsx), group size (5), max # of swaps per iteration (500), and the number of iterations (3).

 # Prerequisites:
 - [Python3](https://www.python.org/downloads/)
 - Packages:
-    numpy
+    - numpy
-    pandas
+    - pandas
-    openpyxl
+    - openpyxl

 # How to Use

 Add your excel file, which must be formatted as detaliled below.
+The name should not contain any spaces to avoid error.
 After installing the neccesary dependencies, the file can be run by navigating to the folder and running:
 ```
 python3 sort.py